Sh4ngTsung/lockit/README.md

 # Lockit
-A tool for AES encryption/decryption in GCM mode, secure file deletion by overwriting with random data, and secure wiping of encryption keys from memory.
+A tool for AES-256 encryption/decryption in GCM mode, secure file deletion by overwriting with random data, and secure wiping of encryption keys from memory.

 High security for files, with secure deletion achieved by overwriting data with random patterns multiple times before removal.
 Encryption and decryption keys are also securely wiped from memory after use, preventing unauthorized access.

 ## Features

-- **File Encryption**: Encrypts files using AES-GCM with a user-provided key.
+- **File Encryption**: Encrypts files using AES-GCM-256 with a user-provided key.
 - **File Decryption**: Decrypts files that were encrypted using the same key.
 - **Secure File Deletion**: Securely deletes files by overwriting them with random data multiple times (or using fixed patterns).
 - **Directory Processing**: Encrypts, decrypts, or deletes all files in a directory with optional multithreading.